Kensuke's Kingdom - teaching resource

 2. Exploring character – why characters act as they do

 4. Activities to develop sentence writing skills and grammar, including: Nouns, pronouns, tense, determiners, possessive apostrophe, dialogue punctuation and vocabulary development.

-5. Text structure and planning
+5. Text structure

 6. Diary and letter writing